paro-paro/vite-plugin-vuetify-sass/README.md

 })
 ```

-## Notes
+### Note

 This plugin does not include any auto-import or treeshaking functionality.
 For that, you still need to use the original vite-plugin-vuetify (as shown in the usage section).
 Just make sure that you do not pass the `styles` option to the plugin.
 This way, only the internal import plugin (for treeshaking) will be used.

 ## License